Gorrinee/Text-Identifier-Project/README.md

 ## General info
 Statistical models of text are one way to quantify how similar one piece of text is to another.
 Such models were used as evidence that the book The Cuckoo’s Calling was written by J. K. Rowling (using the name Robert Galbraith) in the summer of 2013.
 That story seemed very interesting to me and motivated me to create such an algorithm on my own.
-Some of the techniques that can be used to identify an author of the text include analyzing similar patterns of used words, word and sentenses lengths, frequency of unique words and others.
+Some of the techniques that can be used to identify an author of the text include analyzing similar patterns of used words, word and sentences lengths, frequency of unique words and others.

-*Atributes used in the algorithm:*
+*Attributes used in the algorithm:*
 * Unique words
-* Word lenghts
+* Word lengths
 * Unique stems
 * Sentence lengths
 * Use of special characters

 ## Testing the Algorithm